 Based on the factors delineated in the Buenzli-Fritz decision and the facts of this case, Respondent should be assessed the full amount of recoverable costs in the event he seeks to apply for any credential with the Department in the future.
 Respondent, by nature of being in default, has not presented any mitigating evidence that would suggest the full imposition of costs is inappropriate.
 On the contrary, Respondent's violations evidence conduct of a serious nature.
-Respondent has been convicted of a violation that indicates lack of respect for the law and the public welfare, has not informed the Department of this conviction, has not cooperated with the investigation and did not participate in these proceedings.
+Respondent has violated a law that indicates lack of respect for the law and the public welfare, has not cooperated with the investigation, and did not participate in these proceedings.
 The level of discipline sought by the Division is serious, and, given the program revenue nature of the Department, fairness dictates imposing costs of these disciplinary proceedings on Respondent rather than on fellow members of his profession who have not engaged in such conduct.